Why place-based education?

 PBE invites students to become active citizens.

 Not only are students improving academically, but they are also improving their communities by engaging in opportunities to become actively involved.
 These opportunities are created by teachers to allow students to utilize their growing knowledge and skills in applicable, real-world settings.
-Students learn more about their communities and learn ways to make it even better.
+Students learn more about their communities and learn ways to make them even better.

-PBE energizes teachers.
+PBE empowers and energizes teachers.

 Teaching is a difficult profession, and many school settings stifle a teacher’s level of autonomy and creativity.
 PBE energizes teachers to use their creativity and artistry to create meaningful learning experiences for students – not just learning already crafted for them from a textbook.